 The gastric sleeve is performed laparoscopically by making a few small incisions on the abdomen to allow access to the stomach.
 A portion of the stomach is removed, decreasing the capacity (size) of the stomach and altering the hormones that affect hunger.

-Following gastric sleeve surgery patients can expect to lose an average of 50-60% of their excess weight.
-According to the American Society for Metabolic and Bariatric Surgery success rates with bariatric treatment are high, however, it is imperative for participants that elect to have a surgical weight loss intervention to realize upfront that surgery is not a “quick-fix,” but rather it is a tool for success just like diet, exercise, and follow-ups with members of their health care team.
-In order to have successful outcomes patients should expect to commit to a lifetime of managing not only their weight, but overall health.
+Following gastric sleeve surgery, patients can expect to lose an average of 50-60% of their excess weight.
+According to the American Society for Metabolic and Bariatric Surgery, success rates with bariatric treatment are high.
+However, it is imperative for participants that elect to have a surgical weight loss intervention to realize upfront that surgery is not a “quick fix.”
+Still, it is a tool for success, just like diet, exercise, and follow-ups with their healthcare team members.
+To have successful outcomes, patients should expect to commit to a lifetime of managing not only their weight but overall health.

-As with any surgical procedure there are risks involved, including but not limited to: risk of bleeding, reactions to anesthesia, blood clots and infection, as well as a risk of leaking from the staple sites along the stomach.
-Long-term risks associated with sleeve gastrectomy are developing gallstones, gastroesophageal reflux disease (reflux/heartburn) and nutritional deficiencies.
+As with any surgical procedure, risks are involved, including but not limited to: the risk of bleeding, reactions to anesthesia, blood clots, and infection, as well as a risk of leaking from the staple sites along the stomach.
+Long-term risks associated with sleeve gastrectomy are developing gallstones, gastroesophageal reflux disease (reflux/heartburn), and nutritional deficiencies.

-Prior to deciding on bariatric surgery individuals will need to consider the lifelong commitment to healthy diet, exercise, and behavior habits.
+Before deciding on bariatric surgery, individuals will need to consider the lifelong commitment to a healthy diet, exercise, and behavior habits.